ddnexus/pagy/pagy-on-docker/README.md

 docker-compose up pagy-cypress
 ```

-That will run all the tests in headless mode and print a report right on the screen.
+That will run all the tests with the built in `electron` browser in headless mode and print a report right on the screen.
 It will also create a video for each test file run in the `test_js/cypress/videos`.
 That will be useful in case of failure, showing you exactly what was on the page of the browser during the whole process.

 ### Open Cypress

-If you want to open the cypress desktop app as it was installed in your local system, and you are lucky enough to run with user id 1000 on an ubuntu system, you can just run it with the command below.
+If you want to open and interact the cypress desktop app as it was installed in your local system, and you are lucky enough to run with user id 1000 on an ubuntu system, you can just run it with the command below without custoizing anything.

-If not, (i.e. different uid or different OS or version)
-you should read the comments in the `pagy-on-docker/open-cypress.yml` file, customizing it a bit according to your OS need.
+If not, (i.e. different uid or different OS or version) you should first read the comments in the `pagy-on-docker/open-cypress.yml` file and customize it a bit according to your OS need.

 Then run it with: